 Article II, Section 2 Clause 2 of the United States Constitution states:

 He shall have Power, by and with the Advice and Consent of the Senate, to make Treaties, provided two thirds of the Senators present concur;

-The plan which the Committee of Detail reported to the Federal Convention on August 6, 1787 provided that ''the Senate of the United States shall have power to make treaties, and to appoint Ambassadors, and Judges of the Supreme Court.''
-255 Not until September 7, ten days before the Convention's final adjournment, was the President made a participant in these powers.
-256 The constitutional clause evidently assumes that the President and Senate will be associated throughout the entire process of making a treaty, al though Jay, writing in The Federalist, foresaw that the initiative must often be seized by the President without benefit of senatorial counsel.
-257 Yet, so late as 1818, Rufus King, Senator from New York, who had been a member of the Convention, declared on the floor of the Senate: ''In these concerns the Senate are the Constitutional and the only responsible counsellors of the President.
-And in this capacity the Senate may, and ought to, look into and watch over every branch of the foreign affairs of the nation; they may, therefore, at any time call for full and exact information respecting the foreign affairs, and express their opinion and advice to the President respecting the same, when, and under whatever other circumstances, they may think such advice expedient.''
-258
+The plan that the Committee of Detail reported to the Federal Convention on August 6, 1787, provided that "the Senate of the United States shall have power to make treaties, and to appoint Ambassadors, and Judges of the Supreme Court."1 Not until September 7, ten days before the Convention's final adjournment, was the President made a participant in these powers.2 The constitutional clause evidently assumes that the President and Senate will be associated throughout the entire process of making a treaty, although Jay, writing in The Federalist, foresaw that the initiative must often be seized by the President without the benefit of senatorial counsel.3 Yet, so late as 1818 Rufus King, Senator from New York, who had been a member of the Convention, declared on the floor of the Senate: "In these concerns the Senate are the Constitutional and the only responsible counselors of the President.
+And in this capacity the Senate may, and ought to, look into and watch over every branch of the foreign affairs of the nation; they may, therefore, at any time call for full and exact information respecting the foreign affairs, and express their opinion and advice to the President respecting the same, when, and under whatever other circumstances, they may think such advice expedient."4

 Treaties as Law of the Land